gigorbust/chatgpt-agent-memory/logs/COMET_ASSISTANT_meztal_seo_hierarchy_optimization_2025-11-17.md

 - All URLs maintained (no breaking changes)
 - All titles follow SEO-optimized templates
 - All meta descriptions keyword-rich and comprehensive
-- All fields saved with green checkmarks
+- All fields saved with field saveds

 **Task Status: COMPLETE - Ready for publish**